mindspore-ai/models/utils/cpp_infer/README.md

 ## Overview

-This tutorial aims at the edge scenarios inference deployment based on the MindIR model file exported by MindSpot.
+This tutorial aims at the edge scenarios inference deployment based on the MindIR model file exported by MindSpore.

 When the C++ inference backend is MindSpore, the MindIR model exported from MindSpore can be deployed on Ascend310 and Ascend310P.
 When the C++ inference backend is MindSpore Lite, MindIR models can be deployed on Ascend310/310P, Nvidia GPU and CPU.